Posted on Oct. 09, 2017

 - EPHESIANS 4:11-12

-At the NCFIC we believe that God has laid out in patterns, precepts, and principals all throughout scripture a beautiful program for the effective discipleship of the whole congregation including children.
+At the National Center for Family-Integrated Churches, we believe that God has laid out in patterns, precepts, and principles all throughout Scripture a beautiful program for the effective discipleship of the whole congregation, including children.
 However, these are significantly different from the approach of the modern church.
-In the following resources you will find biblical solutions to the problems that exist in modern churches in the area of family discipleship.
-Our earnest desire is that the resources on this website would effectively and faithfully communicate what the scripture says about building churches which reflect the beautiful design for discipleship that Christ has established.
+In the following resources, you will find biblical solutions to the problems that exist in modern churches in the area of family discipleship.
+Our earnest desire is that the resources on this website would effectively and faithfully communicate what the Scripture says about building churches which reflect the beautiful design for discipleship that Christ has established.